phac-nml/irida-sistr-results/README.md

   -V, --version         show program's version number and exit -w WORKFLOW_VERSIONS_OR_IDS, --workflow WORKFLOW_VERSIONS_OR_IDS
-                        Only include results of these workflow versions (or uuids) ['0.1', '0.2', '0.3'] [all versions]
+                        Only include results of these workflow versions (or uuids) ['0.1', '0.2', '0.3'] [all versions] --samples-created-since-days SAMPLES_CREATED_SINCE_DAYS
+                        Only include samples created more recently than this many days ago [Include all samples]

 Example:
         irida-sistr-results -a -u irida-user -o out.xlsx